himeshmyk/jasypt-1/jasypt/src/main/java/org/jasypt/intf/cli/README.md

 Readme for JasyptPBEFileDecryptionCLI

+**IMPORTANT NOTE:**
+THIS UTILITY DOES NOT INTERACT WITH GIT.
+IT NEEDS EVERYTHING CLONED ON YOUR LOCAL.

+1. Clone this git repo on your local.
+Open in an IDE.
+2. Open the JasyptPBEFileDecryptionCLI file.
-Run the JasyptPBEFileDecryptionCLI main method to achieve the results shared below.
+3. Run the JasyptPBEFileDecryptionCLI main method with the configurations shared in screenshot, to achieve the results shared below.

 -> Works as a utility for 1-click encryption/decryption of jasypt secrets for all environments of a service/services of a namespace.